 I have the wonderful and rare Langshan.
 They are a very large and gentle chicken, inquisitive in nature.
 They are excellent foragers and although a big bird can fly over high fences.
 Roosters weigh an average of 9+ pounds and hens weigh 7+ pounds.
 They are classified as a dual-purpose bird being good for both egg laying and our appetites.
 This breed has white skin, full breasts, and an abundance of white meat rich in flavor.
 The Langshans are good egg layers, laying 150-200 large eggs per year.
 They are cold and heat hardy and will lay through the winter.
 Egg color will vary from a medium to dark brown with a rose to plum colored bloom.
 They are on the watch list at the Livestock Conservancy.

-The American Poultry Association recognizes three color varieties: Black and White were recognized in 1883, and Blue in 1987.
-I am currently breeding each of these colors.
+The American Poultry Association recognizes three color varieties: Black were recognized in 1883, and Blue in 1987.
+I am currently breeding black and Blue Langhshan.
 I obtained my stock from Feather Hill Fancy Fowl.
-My Blacks, Blues and Splashes are an award winning parentage through from the Beaufort Line.
-My Whites come from the award winning Urch Family Breeders through Turnland Poultry.
+My Blacks, Blues and Splashes are an award winning parentage from the Beaufort Line.

 My Langshan’s are happy chickens.
 They are housed together at all times in their own separate coop and run.
 I let them free range every 3-4 days alternating between the different breeds that I have so they don’t get mixed up.
 I feed them organic layer feed with free access along with daily cracked corn and wheat.
 My coops are cleaned daily to make sure they have a clean environment.